Crash Configuration · 29 June 2026

 Crash Configuration Index

 A composite stress index, scored 0–100.
-It measures how loaded the current market configuration is — not the probability of a crash and not a forecast.
+It measures how loaded the current market configuration is — scenario outputs are directional stress estimates, not crash probabilities.

 Eight discrete triggers are weighted by blast radius (Tier 1 systemic at 3×, Tier 2 contagion at 2×, Tier 3 contained at 1×), then modulated by five slow-moving amplifiers (valuation, concentration, CRE wall, IG supply, stablecoin backstop).